Will-o'-the-wisp: 20th century

-A description of 'The Will-o'-the Wisp appeared in a 1936 UK publication of The Scout's Book of Gadgets and Dodges, where the author (Sam F. Braham), describes it as follows:
+A description of 'the will-o'-the wisp' appeared in a 1936 UK publication of The Scout's Book of Gadgets and Dodges, where the author (Sam F. Braham), describes it as follows:

 'This is an uncertain light which may sometimes be seen dancing over churchyards and marshy places.
-No one really know how it is produced, and chemists are continually experimenting to discover its nature.
+None really knows how it is produced, and chemists are continually experimenting to discover its nature.
 It is thought that it is formed by the mixing of marsh gas, which is giving off decaying vegetable matter, with phosphoretted hydrogen, a gas which ignites instantly.
 But this theory has not been definitely proved.'